AlexBroadbent/jackson-dsl/README.md

 ### Nesting

-Objects and Arrays can be nested, to any supported depth by the Jackson JSON library.
+Objects and Arrays can be nested to any supported depth by the Jackson JSON library.

 For example: